Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Introduction

-The emergent behaviour of circle swimmers with explicit alignment was studied by generalizing the Vicsek model, where slow rotations enhance the polarization in macroflocks, while fast rotations induce secondary instabilities leading to phase synchronized microflocks \cite{liebchen2017collective}.
-However, these flocks are integrated by phase-lock mechanism and suffer from strong fluctuations once including excluded volume interactions, which occur naturally among typical circle swimmers \cite{levis2018micro}.
-In simulations of purely steric repulsive circle swimmers, significant suppression of MIPS, antiwise rotation of macrodroplet at some optimal slow rotation frequency \cite{liao2018clustering} and collective oscillation of density under strong chirality \cite{liu2019collective} were observed.
+The emergent behaviour of circle swimmers with explicit alignments was studied by generalizing the Vicsek model, where slow rotations enhance the polarization in macroflocks, while fast rotations induce secondary instabilities leading to phase synchronized microflocks \cite{liebchen2017collective}.
+However, these flocks are integrated by phase-lock mechanism and suffer from strong fluctuations once including excluded volume interactions, which occur naturally among circle swimmers \cite{levis2018micro}.
+In simulations of purely repulsive circle swimmers, significant suppression of MIPS, antiwise rotation of macrodroplet at some optimal slow rotation frequency \cite{liao2018clustering}, {formation of vortex arrays structure \cite{PhysRevE.87.032712}}, and collective oscillation of density under strong chirality \cite{liu2019collective} were observed.
 Recently, a field theory quantitatively accounting for the suppression of MIPS was proposed~\cite{bickmann2020analytical}.
-However, as they consider the effect of self-propel torque using an effective rotational diffusion coefficient, this framework is only valid in slow rotation region.
-In contrast, non-equilibrium hyperuniform fluids were found in a deterministic model \cite{lei2019nonequilibrium,lei2019nonequilibrium2}, in which the active rotation rate can be seen as extremely fast, as the rotational noise is zero.
+However, as they consider the effect of self-propelling torque using an effective rotational diffusion coefficient, it is only valid in slow rotation region.
+In contrast, non-equilibrium hyperuniform fluids were found in a deterministic chiral active particle model \cite{lei2019nonequilibrium,lei2019nonequilibrium2}, in which the active rotation rate can be seen as extremely fast, as the rotational noise is zero.
 Therefore, the unified understanding of the collective assembly of chiral active swimmers remains unknown.
+To this end, we formulate a hydrodynamic description from the microscopic dynamics of circle active Brownian particles (cABPs), and it is valid both at slow and fast rotations.
+We find a short wavelength instability leading to a dynamical clustering state at fast rotation, and the theoretically predicted phase boundary well agrees with large-scale Brownian dynamics simulations.
+By discussing the hydrodynamic matrix, we propose a novel instability mechanism originating from the combination of conventional MIPS cohesion and the circulating current caused disintegration.
+We also verify that the system spanning circulating current originates from the motility ``relieved'' by fast rotation from temporal fluctuations.
+Our results may help understand the general mechanism of self-limiting size cluster formation without introducing explicit alignment to synchronize phases \cite{liebchen2017collective} or chemical signalling \cite{PhysRevLett.108.268303, PhysRevLett.115.258301}.
+More generally, non-vanishing current in steady states is a distinct feature of non-equilibrium systems, as not restricted by the thermodynamic balance.
+Our results suggest that no equilibrium-like theory, based on detailed balance, can be constructed to understand chiral active colloids.